wgseligman/docker-jupyter-pyroot/BUILD.md

          docker build -t wgseligman/jupyter-pyroot .

+   - The primary reason to rebuild this docker container is to take advantage of new versions of the various packages.
+Therefore, the first time you run the above command, you probably want to use the `--no-cache` option.
+Without that, docker will use the cached results from the previous build and won't actually rebuild anything:

+         docker build --no-cache -t wgseligman/jupyter-pyroot .

    - If the build is successful, push the container to the [Dockerhub repository](https://hub.docker.com/r/wgseligman/jupyter-pyroot):

          docker push wgseligman/jupyter-pyroot